All Episodes

 It's not working.

-Doctors are among this a survey of 500 consultants commissioned by BUPA, the health insurer found that 41% of senior hospital doctors have invested in private health coverage.
+Doctors are among this survey of 500 consultants commissioned by BUPA, the health insurer, found that 41% of senior hospital doctors have invested in private health coverage.

-Doctors are among the ten occupations most likely to take out personal medical insurance, according to BUPA.
+Doctors are among the 10 occupations most likely to take out personal medical insurance, according to BUPA.

 More than 90% of the consultants surveyed have posts within the NHS.

-I assume that's the National Health SysOL services.
+I assume that's the National Health CisOL services.

 All of those surveyed also work in private hospitals.

-Now keep in mind that when you hear Mrs. Clinton and the Libs and the Democrats talk about health care for all a single pair system, it's just like liberalism everywhere.
+Now, keep in mind that when you hear Mrs. Clinton and the Libs and the Democrats talk about health care for all, a single-payer system, it's just like liberalism everywhere.

 They want to import systems that have previously been documented as failures.